rutherblood/jekyll-now/_drafts/2018-05-15-east-of-bandra.md

 Some of these apartments have a window facing towards the bridge and I can very easily peek into what goes on inside of these.
 I am a voyeur of the sombre.
 I can, at one instance, see the apartment passageway these apartments are across of through the open doors facing the window.
 Why do these sights always provoke a non-memory of violence, physical abuse and alcohol?
 The films of Anurag Kashyap and David Lynch have done much to me.
 But this cannot be just about films.

-As much as Bombay evokes in one a romanticism of the benign sun, oppurtunities and brilliant people and places it also brings up memories of such dismal sights I have witnessed in the past one and a half year I have been here now.
+As much as Bombay evokes in one a romanticism of the benign sun, oppurtunities, brilliant people and beautiful places it also brings up memories of such dismal sights I have witnessed in the past one and a half year I have been here now.
 This feeling is dread and a wish for more simple things.

 See you tomorrow,
 Avi.